machikania/release_candidates/machikania-p2/readme2-e.txt

 　Stores binaries used for embedding in Seeed XIAO RP2040.
 　-phyllosoma.uf2
-　　MachiKania type P BASIC system (without USB keyboard connection) USB connection between PC and Seeed XIAO RP2040 for writing Embed MACHIKAP.BAS etc. by convert.php
+　　MachiKania type P BASIC system (without USB keyboard connection) Connect a PC and Seeed XIAO RP2040 via USB for transfer the uf2 file Embed MACHIKAP.BAS etc. by convert.php

 　-phyllosoma_kb.uf2
-　　MachiKania type P BASIC system main unit (USB keyboard connection compatible version) USB connection between PC and Seeed XIAO RP2040 for writing Embed MACHIKAP.BAS etc. by convert.php
+　　MachiKania type P BASIC system main unit (USB keyboard connection compatible version) Connect an PC and Seeed XIAO RP2040 via for transfer the uf2 file Embed MACHIKAP.BAS etc. by convert.php
 　　USB keyboard can be used in BASIC program